Jiyajiya21/JD-Electronics/README.md

 * Samsung Cable Pack represents 20% of orders but only 2% of revenue, likely due to its low price or use in promotions.

+### Customer Growth and Repeat Customer Trends

+* JD's unique customers grew steadily from 2019 to 2021, peaking at nearly 30,000 in 2021, but declined sharply by nearly 40% in 2022.
+* Repeat purchase rates (≥2 orders) consistently decreased, from 20.22% in 2019 to 14.76% in 2022, indicating challenges in retaining customers after initial purchases.
+* The stability in the number of repeat customers suggests a core base of loyal customers who consistently make multiple purchases each year.
+* The decline in both unique and repeat customers in 2022 highlights potential shifts in market dynamics or customer preferences.